silentwhaleluo/Database-Notes/PowerBI.md

 	3. Write "Table filter DAX expression"
 	4. check for DAX syntax and click "Save"
 	5. view reports as created role and test the DAX filters

+- Functions for Dynamic RLS
+	- username()
+	DOMAIN\\username
+	- userprincipalname()
+	username@contoso.com

+- Limitations
+	1. If you previously defined roles and rules in the Power BI service, you must re-create them in Power BI Desktop.
+	2. You can define RLS only on the datasets created with Power BI Desktop.
+If you want to enable RLS for datasets created with Excel, you must convert your files into Power BI Desktop (PBIX) files first.
+Learn more
+	3. Only Import and DirectQuery connections are supported.
+Live connections to Analysis Services are handled in the on-premises model.

 # Optimize data model
 1. Improve query performance in SSMS such as execution plan, use store procedure(sniffing), index